-- Estimates General Fund savings of \$88.3 million in Proposition 47 savings in 2025-26. - Includes 1) \$7 million ongoing General Fund to the Internet Crimes Against Children Taskforce program to support 5 existing taskforces that support statewide efforts and 2) \$3 million ongoing General Fund to the California Highway Patrol for positions in the Computer Crimes Investigation Unit to assist in child sexual abuse material and human trafficking cases. - Includes \$50 million General Fund for Behavioral Health, \$30 million for judicial workload, including collaborative courts, \$15 million for pre-trial services and \$15 million for public defenders in 2025-26 to support the implementation of Proposition 36. - Includes \$2 million each in 2025-26 to the County Counsel of Los Angeles, County Counsel of Santa Clara, and City Attorney of the City and County of San Francisco for civil actions. - Reappropriates \$12.8 million in Mobile Probation Service Center grant funds to extend the reversion date to June 30, 2026. - Reappropriates \$2.85 million for the Adult Reentry Grant until June 30, 2029. - Includes placeholder trailer bill related to recidivism reduction fund technical clean-up, removing reporting for county community corrections partnership plans, the Juvenile Justice Realignment Block Grant formula, suitability of juvenile facilities and SB 678 (Community Corrections Performance Incentive Grant). - Extends the expenditure and encumbrance date for the MACRO firehouse for one year.
+- Estimates General Fund savings of \$88.3 million in Proposition 47 savings in 2025-26. - Includes 1) \$7 million ongoing General Fund to the Internet Crimes Against Children Taskforce program to support 5 existing taskforces that support statewide efforts and 2) \$5 million ongoing General Fund to the California Highway Patrol for positions in the Computer Crimes Investigation Unit to assist in child sexual abuse material and human trafficking cases. - Includes \$50 million General Fund for Behavioral Health, \$20 million for judicial workload, including collaborative courts, and \$15 million for pre-trial services to support the implementation of Proposition 36.

+- Includes \$2 million each in 2025-26 to the County Counsel of Los Angeles, County Counsel of Santa Clara, and City Attorney of the City and County of San Francisco for civil actions. - Reappropriates \$12.8 million in Mobile Probation Service Center grant funds to extend the reversion date to June 30, 2026. - Reappropriates \$2.85 million for the Adult Reentry Grant until June 30, 2029. - Includes trailer bill related to recidivism reduction fund technical clean-up, removing reporting for county community corrections partnership plans, the Juvenile Justice Realignment Block Grant formula, and suitability of juvenile facilities. - Extends the expenditure and encumbrance date for the MACRO firehouse for one year. - Includes \$8.4 million General Fund for Impact Justice to support California Justice Leaders, the Menopause Project and the Homecoming Project.